nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**:
 - `remark 2 r/Available for part-time work only` adds the remark "Available for part-time work only" to the 2nd person in the address book.

-#### Remove a remark for a person : `remark`
-`remark INDEX`
-`remark INDEX r/`

-Format:
-- Using `remark INDEX` will remove the existing remark for the person at the specified `INDEX`.
-- Using `remark INDEX r/` will also clear the remark for the person at the specified `INDEX`.

-**Examples**:
-- `remark 3` removes the remark for the 3rd person in the address book.
-- `remark 1 r/` clears the remark for the 1st person in the address book.

-- Ensure that the specified `INDEX` is a positive integer (1, 2, 3, ...).
-- If the index refers to a person who does not have a remark, the command will still execute but no changes will be made.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.